beardedtim/website-builder/README.md

 ##How Does toJSON Work?

 There is alot of things going on but basically, we first find the first closing tag we can find.
-We then say that whatever that was is now a symbol inside of the string.
+Then we find where that closing tag ends.
+We then say that whatever that was ( between its starting tag and its closing tag ) is now a symbol inside of the string.
 We do this over and over again until we are left with the root div with a single symbol inside of it.

 Once we have that, we start creating the node tree based off of the dictionary of symbols.